jwidess/ESP-Arduino-TFT-Weather/README.md

 This project is a simple weather display for utilizing an old MCUFRIEND_kbv 320x240 ILI9341 2.4" TFT Display shield with an Arduino Uno for display driving and an ESP8266 for data collection and Home Assistant Integration.

 ## Why does this exist?
 I wanted to make use of some old hardware that had been collecting dust in my lab.
 This old 320x240 2.4" TFT Display shield and a handful of Arduino Uno's I'd never end up using, due to todays affordability of more powerful devices, made me realize I had to find something to use these for, otherwise they where going to get e-wasted.
 The display shield I am using requires both an SPI connection and an 8-bit parallel connection, and if I wanted to use that along with the touchscreen and SD Card interfaces, an ESP wouldn't have enough GPIOs.
 On-top of this it would be a wiring nightmare!
 So I decided to stick with using the display shield, well as a shield, and offload the weather data acquisition to a WiFi capable device like the ESP8266.
-With this setup I could make use of this display, an Arduino Uno and an ESP8266, all of which are becoming fossils in this day and age.
+With this setup I could make use of this display, an Arduino Uno and an ESP8266, all of which are becoming outdated nowadays.

 ## Parts List:
 - **Electronics:**